marmohamed/MariamMohamedFawzy.github.io/_posts/2020-10-1-deep-learning-tips-tricks.markdown

 However, if you are not sure if some augmenattion technique is good, you have to try it.
 Sometimes it works unexpectedly, as the model may see this as regularization.\\

 ### 4. Multi-task learning
-1. normalize the target values of the different outputs or at leat make sure they are of the same range nor so far from each other.
+1. normalize the target values of the different outputs or at least make sure they are of the same range nor so far from each other.